 11 Oak Street by Graham Cook

 “Truth is stranger than fiction” has become a common phrase tossed about.
 English author and screenwriter Neil Gaiman takes it a step further by saying, “Life is always going to be stranger than fiction because fiction has to be convincing, and life doesn’t.”
-This is how you know that Graham Cook’s memoir, 11 Oak Street, is, indeed, real life.
+It leads you to wonder whether Graham Cook’s memoir, 11 Oak Street, is, indeed, real life.
 Things couldn’t get much stranger!

 Graham Cook was in a good place in his life.
 After growing up one of six children under impoverished circumstances in England and leaving school at the age of 15, he was able to get an apprenticeship as a Heating and Ventilation Engineer.